In a previous post, I mentioned using diagonal lines in images. Now let’s look at converging lines.

 Here are a few examples:

-Again, these are only a few examples of when, where, why and how to use converging lines in photography.
+Again, these are only a few examples of when, where, why, and how to use converging lines in photography.

 Alina Oswald is a writer and photographer published nationally and internationally, covering LGBTQIA, HIV and AIDS, and COVID-19-related stories.
-She is the former Managing Editor of A&U--Art & Understanding Magazine and the Arts Editor of Out IN Jersey Magazine.
-As a photographer, Alina Oswald works with small businesses and business professionals, covering portraits, events, and promotional photography.
-As a teaching photographer, she teaches and mentors teen and adult students.
-For more details, contact her at alinaoswald.com.
+She is the Arts Editor of Out IN Jersey Magazine.
+Alina Oswald offers photography and photo editing services to help promote small businesses and business professionals while covering portraits, events, and ad campaigns.
+She also teaches photography and photography-related courses and workshops.
+For more details, contact her online at alinaoswald.com.

 View all posts by Alina Oswald